Dealership gifts truck to veteran who stole pickup to save Las Vegas victims

 Winston said he hopes he can be “a face of some inspiration and hope in a time of darkness.”

-The veterab said he just did what he had to do, and he’s not alone.
+The veteran said he just did what he had to do, and he’s not alone.

 “There are just so many people out there like me in our community, and, I’m sure, across America, that would do the same,” he said.
 “It’s been great having a story like that out there versus, you know, one person who’s just super evil.”